 • Residential Property Reports

-Starting September 30, 2024, residents can apply for an express solar roof mount permit through Los Angeles County.
+Residents can apply for an express solar roof mount permit through Los Angeles County.

 Applications are processed through the Los Angeles County system, EPIC-LA.
 These permits are only issued for eligible residential solar systems that do not require additional permits (such as for a service panel upgrade or re-roof).

-How to Use the LA County System for Solar Permits:
+How to Use the LA County System for Solar Permits

 • Visit the Los Angeles County EPIC-LA Portal.